 - PY: Production year (the two-digit year the tire was produced).

 For example, if the DOT code reads DOT U2LL 5117, the tire was made by Sumitomo Rubber Industries, Japan (U2), size 245/50R16 (LL), in the 51st week (51) of the year 2017 (17).
+Those last four digits are the most important piece of information.
+Even if you bought a set of tires brand new, they may have sat in a warehouse for months or longer.
 Most manufacturers don’t recommend using tires that are over six years old, so these tires should be discarded after 2023, even if you can’t see any cracks.
+Just because a tire looks fine, the age of the tire has the final say as to whether it is still safe to use.
+Cars that are rarely driven (like collectible cars) can have tires that look perfect thanks to routine cleaning and treatment, but are not safe to drive with on the streets.

 How to Tell If Tires Have Tread Wear